einar-saukas/ZX1/README.md

 ## File Format

 The **ZX1** compressed format is very simple.
-There are only 3 kinds of blocks:
+There are only 3 types of blocks:

 * Literal (copy next N bytes from compressed file)
 ```